 Pupuke – The overflowing lake

-Pupuke comes from the Māori name Pupukemoana meaning the over flowing lake.
-Pupuke could be represented by Mahuika the goddess of fire as she played a major part in how the lake was created.
+Pupuke comes from the traditional longer name of “Pupukemoana” which means ‘over flowing lake’.
+It is said that Mahuika the ‘goddess of fire’ played a major part in how the lake was created.
 The Māori myth surrounding the lake tells of a “Tupua couple” who were children of the fire gods.
 After quarrelling and cursing Mahuika, their home here on the mainland was destroyed by Mataoho on behalf of Mahuika, with Pupuke resulting from the destruction and Rangitoto Island rising from the sea as a consequence.
 Rangitoto Island would become their new home.
 The mists surrounding Rangitoto are meant to symbolise the tears of the Tupua couple for their former home.
 It is believed that Mataoho is responsible for all of the volcanic activity in the Auckland region.

 The house symbol represents Mahuika with the fire finger-flames on the left-hand side which is surrounded by a koru to depict the Pupuke eruption.
 The middle section is Rangitoto Island and the Tupua couple.